 Retrievals were performed for all of the wavelengths listed in section 2.2, however due to similarities between the retrievals of different wavelengths only the 750 nm wavelength will be focused on with comments on the other wavelengths necessary when deviations from the 750 nm case occur.

-For the reference case, the scalar radiance, aerosol profiles can be retrieved using either the scalar or vector SASKTRAN-HR mode.
-As such, aerosol retrievals were processed with both model modes using the same input radiances.
-A compression between the retrieved extinctions for the scalar and vector model were performed using a percentage difference in the form
+Retrievals with current limb scatter instrument use a scalar radiative transfer model for the retrieval but accounting for the vector component alters the overall scalar radiance.
+A quick study was performed to determine if using a scalar model for these retrievals instead of a vector model would result in large changes in the aerosol profiles.
+For the unpolarised case, the aerosol retrieval was performed with both the scalar and vector SASKTRAN-HR model.
+A comparison between the retrieved extinctions for the scalar and vector model were performed using a percentage difference in the form